ErikaD88/Crowdfunding_ETL/README.md

     Steps:

-Option 1: Python Dictionary Methods (Easiest):
+Option 1: Python Dictionary Method:

     1. Load contacts.xlsx into a Pandas DataFrame.
     2. Iterate through each row, converting it into a dictionary.